Buying a New Home

 - Show you where energy dollars are being spent

-- Compare the energy efficiency of homes when
+- Compare the energy efficiency of homes when buying or selling

 - Reduce your energy bills